schmamps/yu-dereader/README.md

 # Angola Maldives

-Foremost, Angola Maldives is a Chrome extension to reveal Dinosaur Comics' easter eggs.
+Angola Maldives is a Chrome extension with a handful of purposes:

-It's also an experimental playground for various programming concepts.
+1. reveal Dinosaur Comics' easter eggs
+1. providing a sample Chrome content script
+1. experimentation with various concepts
+1. to have 100% original work in my GitHub profile

+From its humble beginnings as a simple user script, this extension evolved into an intentionally overbuilt system to work with gulp, npm/yarn, tinker with ES6+ features, and probably some other things I'm forgetting.

 # Usage
 Most eggs are displayed automatically.
-Double click the comic to toggle between standard view, `&butiwouldratherbereading=thelastdinosaurcomicever`, and other variations.
+Double click the comic or use the dropdown to toggle between standard view, `&butiwouldratherbereading=thelastdinosaurcomicever`, and other variations.